ArborHacks/HSLearnToHackSnake/README.md

     * It appears that JS arrays have a `.push()` function to enqueue and a `.shift()` function to dequeue and return the top of the queue
     * Unfortunately, `.shift()` is not O(1), but the queue (probably) won't be large enough at any point in time for this to be an issue
 * Getting keyboard input from user
-    * Add an event listener to the document to register keypresses.
+    * Add an event listener to the document to register key-presses.
-        * May have to be asynchonous/non-blocking to work in our "infinite" while loop.
+        * May have to be asynchronous/non-blocking to work in our "infinite" while loop.
 More on this [here](http://javascript.info/tutorial/keyboard-events).
-    * On registering keypress, set certain global vars that are used in `playGame()` to change snake direction (possibly able to set up more elegantly without global state)
+    * On registering key-press, set certain global vars that are used in `playGame()` to change snake direction (possibly able to set up more elegantly without global state)
     * Example from Stack Overflow:
 ```javascript
 document.addEventListener('keydown', function(event) {